freebasic/fbfrog/readme.txt

 To do:

-- To remove unknown constructs: -removematch "<C code>" We can parse the C code into tokens, store that in the AST, and then filter out all constructs containing that sequence of tokens (before cFile() runs).
 - Show suggestions how to fix errors, e.g. if #define body couldn't be parsed, suggest using -removedefine to exclude the #define from the binding...
 - Do not preserve #defines that are #undeffed, such that ultimately it'll become